Articles in the series

-Here in the last part of this getting started we explain what can go wrong with the email channel and what you can do to fix it.
+In the last part of this getting started we explain what you can do when things go wrong with the email channel and how you can fix them.

 The most common email problem that Zendesk Support customers contact us for support about is that their customers are not receiving outgoing email notifications.
 This is often the result of issues that are easily resolved.